Shaya Gregory Poku

 Shaya holds a Master of Arts Degree in Intercultural Relations with a concentration in Intercultural Conflict Management from Lesley University and a Bachelor of Arts Degree in International Relations from Agnes Scott College.
 She also holds a Master of Science in Security and Resilience Studies from Northeastern University.

 To reach Shaya, call 508-286-3375 or email email@example.com.
 She hopes to hear from you!

 Assistant Director of Community Service and Engagement (She/Her/Hers)

-Cassie Peltola ’14 works in the Center for Social Justice and Community Impact at Wheaton College as the Assistant Director of Community Service and Engagement.
-Cassie will be responsible for continuing the organization of community service and engagement opportunities for and with students while maintaining and strengthening relationships with local community partners.
+Cassie Peltola ’14 works in the Center for Social Justice and Community Impact at Wheaton College as the Assistant Director for Community Service and Engagement.
+Cassie is responsible for connecting students with community based organizations to work on community-identified needs as well as strengthening relationships with local community partners.

-Alex Gim-Fain ‘17 serves as the First Generation Program Development VISTA for the Center for Social Justice and Community Impact.
+Jasmine Silva-Jones ‘18 is serving as the First Generation Program Development VISTA for the Center for Social Justice and Community Impact.
 A recent first generation graduate of Wheaton College this past May, she continues to support Wheaton’s population of first-gen college students based on her personal experiences.
-Jasmine focuses on the development, coordination, and execution of a program for a peer cohort of first generation students that integrates peer tutoring, mentoring, and leadership programming.
-In his year of work he hopes to help build a proud and supportive community of confident student leaders who self-identify as the foremost person in their family to attend a four-year college/university to attain a bachelor’s degree.
+Jasmine focuses on the development, coordination, and execution of a program for a peer cohort of scholars that integrates tutoring, mentoring, and leadership programming.
+She strives to build a proud and supportive community of confident student leaders who self-identify as the foremost person in their family to attend a four-year college/university to attain a bachelor’s degree.

-If you are a first generation student interested in becoming involved, or seeking support, please feel free to contact Jasmine with any questions or feedback that you may have.
+If you are a first generation student interested in becoming involved or are seeking support, please feel free to contact Jasmine with any questions or feedback that you may have.